Klaus Mikaelson: The Vampire Diaries

-Klaus is first introduced in season two as a threat to Elena Gilbert and her friends.
-His physical debut occurs in the episode "Klaus," where he initially inhabits Alaric Saltzman’s body before eventually revealing his true form.
-Klaus aims to break the "sun and moon curse," which suppresses his werewolf side, by performing a ritual that requires the sacrifice of a vampire, a werewolf, and the doppelgänger, Elena.
-He succeeds in breaking the curse, becoming the first hybrid of vampire and werewolf.
-However, his werewolf powers are bound to the moonstone by a coven of witches, including his mother.
-To unleash these powers, a ritual involving the sacrifice of a werewolf, a vampire, and a Petrova doppelgänger must be conducted.
+Klaus is introduced in the second season as a character who threatens Elena Gilbert and her friends.
+His introduction occurs in the episode "Klaus", where he initially appears while possessing the body of Alaric Saltzman before revealing his true identity.
+Klaus seeks to break the sun and moon curse that limits his werewolf abilities and performs a ritual involving the sacrifice of three individuals: a vampire, a werewolf, and a doppelgänger.
+The ritual allows Klaus to break the curse and become the first vampire-werewolf hybrid.
+The curse had suppressed his werewolf side using a spell tied to the moonstone, which was created by a coven of witches led by his mother, Esther, and was tied to the moonstone.